DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 Some emails are generic (e.g. `head@`) and this means the identify model might get confused by them.

+### Status ✅

+This has been solved with the introduction of a single [`Teacher`](https://github.com/DFE-Digital/register-early-career-teachers/blob/main/app/models/teacher.rb) model that largely replaces `ParticipantProfile`, `ParticipantIdentity` and `TeacherProfile`.

 ## Chronological timelines are difficult due to using the versions table